fimusial/DDDServiceSample/README.md

 # DDD Service Sample
-Project showcasing a simple microservice architecture oriented toward Domain Driven Design, built using .NET, RabbitMQ, and PostgreSQL.
-It can also be used as a template for new projects.
+Project showcasing simple microservice architecture oriented toward Domain Driven Design.
+Built using .NET, RabbitMQ, and PostgreSQL.
+Containerized to run in a Kubernetes cluster.
+Meant to be used as a template for new projects.

 ## Running the sample locally
 #### Prerequisites:
 - .NET >= 8.0
 - Docker (optionally with Kubernetes enabled)
 - Helm (optional)
-- PowerShell

 #### Building the images
-Build the images using the PowerShell script: `./build-images.ps1`
+Build the images by running the commands in `./build-images.sh`

 #### Option 1 - Running as Docker containers
 Run `docker-compose up`, the API should shortly become available at `localhost:7171`

 #### Option 2 - Running in Kubernetes
-Run `./helm-deploy.ps1`, the API should shortly become available at `localhost:31111`
+Run the commands in `./helm-deploy.sh`, the API should shortly become available at `localhost:31111`

 ## API endpoints
 #### `HTTP POST /memo`
-Creates a new Memo.
+Creates a new text Memo.
 Accepts the following query string parameter:
-- `content` - the text content of the memo
+- `content` - the text content of the Memo

 ```
 > Invoke-WebRequest -Method POST -URI http://localhost:7171/memo?content=hello